jschmitz/blog/_drafts/troubleshooting-docker-rails-and-postgres.md

 ```

 # 1. Read the DockerHub Postgres instructions
 I know weird... reading the instructions.
 In this case I have a suspicion this will save you time in your setup.
-Specifically check out the envrionment variables that you can set when intiailizing your Postgres instance.
+Specifically check out the environment variables that you can set when initializing your Postgres instance.

 With that, click the link!
 [DockerHub Postgres](https://hub.docker.com/_/postgres/)